 Importance of Proper Wire Crimping Techniques

 Good crimping techniques will lead to a mechanically sound connection, which is a crucial part of the electrical installation process.
-Without it, the connection would be more susceptible to infiltration by has, liquids, and corrosion.
-As such, you can think of getting the crimping process correct as a way to ensure the long-term health of your wiring.
+Without it, the connection would be more susceptible to infiltration by gas, liquids, and corrosion.
+As such, you can think of getting the crimping process correct, including the proper use of a crimp terminal, as a way to ensure the long-term health of your wiring.
 If you don’t, then you’ll have to redo the system at some point or another — and that’s if you’re lucky.
 Incorrectly crimped wires can lead to a whole host of issues, including fires.

 Choosing The Right Tools For The Job

 You should make your crimping tool selection based on several factors, including how often you’ll be using the tool and the wire gauge.
 You’ll find that crimping tools are sized in relation to how much wire gauge they can accept.
 In addition, you’ll need to look at the terminal you’ll be using since each type is for use with a different crimp type.
+The durability and reliability provided by hardened steel dies are also crucial.
 Ultimately, the more information you have about the crimping project you’ll be working on, the easier it’ll be for you to choose the right tool.

 If you don’t know where to start when it comes to selecting the right tool, take a look at what the manufacturers of the crimping die and terminal recommend.
 In many cases, there is a specific sized tool that should be used when crimping with a specific terminal.